emmasolis1/pi-databases_softwareEngineering/README.md

 1. For the API Backend open the solution from the _backend_ folder in Visual Studio.
 2. For the Frontend navigate with the terminal to the folder _frontend_ and then first do `npm install`, and then `npm run dev`.

+## Notes
+In the folder _screenshots_ we can find a lot of screenshots of all the views of the project, so you can see the project.
+Our app was smart enoguht to detect if the user accessing the system was an employee or an employer and based on that made a **conditional redering**.

 ## Meaning of "UserType" values:
 0: Active employer. <br />
 1: Active employee. <br />